 Dates of the meetings in 22/23: 26 Sept, 24 Oct, 28 Nov; 16 Jan, 20 Feb, 20 March, 08 May, 12 June, and 10 July.

 Are there any other costs?
 Is there anything I need to bring?

 You will be expected to obtain a copy of the books to be read.
 Books selected will always be available in paperback (and kindle).

-The first book to be discussed is The Offing by Benjamin Myers (Bloomsbury Circus, 2019).
+The first book to be discussed is Klara and the Sun by Kazuo Ishiguro.